Blog

 • If you're assigning the lease, get a release from your landlord.

 • If you're subletting, collect a security deposit from your subtenant.
-Find out what the maximum amount allowed by the law is, and what the legal requirements are for holding and returning that deposit.
+Find out what the maximum amount is and what the legal requirements are for holding and returning that deposit under the landlord-tenant laws in your area.

 • Always put it in writing.
 Get your subtenant to sign a Sublease Agreement.